background

 e-mail messages.
 The only operation that may still require some waiting is

-sending mail, since that uses the emacs built-in smtpmail
+sending mail, since that uses the emacs built-in smtpmail, which blocks

 during its operation.